suzanamelo-m/suzanamelo/content/posts/cloud-computing-what-it-is/index.md

 tags = ['cloud foundations', 'AWS']
 +++

-# Cloud Computing: What it is and why tech beginners should learn it?

 ![Cloud Computing](/img/CloudComputing.jpeg)

 Cloud is everywhere, and we often do not even notice it, but it's part of our lives, whether we are aware of it or not.